Eating well all week doesn’t have to be complicated. Here are some tips to make your vegetable meal prep easy and successful.

 - 3 medium sweet potatoes, peeled and cut into 1” cube

 - 1/2 butternut squash, peeled and cut into 1” cubes

 - 4-6 tbsp avocado oil or olive oil, divided

 - 3/4 tsp pepper

 1. Preheat oven to 400 degrees.
 Line the largest roasting sheet with parchment paper or foil.
-Add zucchini, summer squash and peppers with 2 tbsp avocado oil, 1/2 salt and 1/4 tsp pepper.
+Add zucchini, summer squash and peppers with 2 tbsp extra virgin olive oil or avocado oil, 1/2 salt and 1/4 tsp pepper.
 Toss to combine.
 (Feel free to use more salt and pepper if you’d like).
 Roast for 15-20 minutes, until vegetables are soft.
 Toss once halfway.

 *Tip – place the heartiest vegetables on the lowest oven rack.
 In this case the sweet potatoes and butternut squash.

-4. Store in airtight container in the refrigerator for up to a week.
+4. Store in an airtight container in the refrigerator for up to a week.